day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 ## The Running App

-Until this moment, it may not have occured to you that `re-frame-10x` is a part of your app.
-Yes, it may look seperate, but it is running in the same browser VM as your app, and it is a code dependency of your app, which means it can be accessed from the REPL like any other part of your app.
+Until this moment, it may not have occurred to you that `re-frame-10x` is a part of your app.
+Yes, it may look separate, but it is running in the same browser VM as your app, and it is a code dependency of your app, which means it can be accessed from the REPL like any other part of your app.